followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/05 Data Binding/025 JSON Data.md

 ---

-If you need to process data after obtaining it, implement the [CustomStore](/Documentation/ApiReference/Data_Layer/CustomStore/).
-For details, see the [Custom Sources](/Documentation/Guide/Widgets/TreeList/Data_Binding/Custom_Sources/) topic.
+Implement the [CustomStore](/Documentation/ApiReference/Data_Layer/CustomStore/) if you need to process data after obtaining it.
+See the [Custom Sources](/Documentation/Guide/Widgets/TreeList/Data_Binding/Custom_Sources/) topic for more details.

 #####See Also#####
 - [TreeList - Access the DataSource](/Documentation/Guide/Widgets/TreeList/Data_Binding/Access_the_DataSource/)